estebanmunchjones2019/web-components-intro-article/Readme.md

 class SearchResult extends HTMLElement { }
 ```

-Once we got our template ready, we need JavaScript to instantiate it, and this can be done extending and interface called [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template), creating our custom HTML element.
+Once we got our template ready, we need JavaScript to instantiate it, and this can be done extending an interface called [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template), creating our custom HTML element.

-f you are a bit lost here, remember when you have extended a React.Component to create a class based component in React.
+If you are a bit lost here, but you have worked with React, remember when you extended `React.Component` to create a class based component in React.
 Here, we're extending the [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) interface instead, which is native browser API, and not a class or interface from the React library.